Quickly exit this site by pressing the Escape key Quick exit

 2019/20 Statement of Accounts

-Ernst and Young LLP were appointed as the External Auditor for both the Kent Police and Crime Commissioner and the Chief Constable of Kent Police in 2018/19 financial year.
-This is for a period of five years.
+From the financial year 2023/24 Ernst and Young LLP were appointed as the External Auditor for both the Kent Police and Crime Commissioner and the Chief Constable for Kent Police for a period of five years.